Helping you to source the right mortgage deal

-First of all Magnum Financial Solutions will take all the information required to apply for the mortgage (for example name, address, date of birth, your current residential address).
+First of all Magnum will take all the information required to apply for the mortgage (for example name, address, date of birth, your current residential address).
 Next they will talk you through the application process, explaining each step in plain terms.

-With access to the whole market, they will let you know what is available to you (subject to credit searches), and advise you on the best deal for you and your circumstances.
+Next they will let you know what is available to you (subject to credit searches), and advise you on the best deal for you and your circumstances.